xircleag/layer-patch/README.md

         value: ["fred", "sue"]
     }]

 Will throw an error.
-See the future work section for thoughts on handling this.

-**An exception to removing objects: adding and removing values by id is supported as it provides a clear way to compare objects.**
+**An exception to adding objects: adding values by id is supported as it provides a clear way to compare objects.**

 Initial State: